 Although disinformation is primarily associated with state-sponsored campaigns, both sides of the political divide use the tactic.
 A BBC Monitoring investigation in November 2018 found that both supporters and opponents of the Iranian government had spread malicious content on social media for political or financial gain.

 After regulators scrutinized the practices of Facebook and Google, both companies now require political adverts in the United States and Europe to disclose who is behind them.

 In October 2019, Twitter declared it would ban all political adverts on the platform.
-At the time of the announcement, Twitter’s Jack Dorsey said certain political adverts had been spreading misleading information, which presented “challenges to civic discourse.”
+At the time of the announcement, Twitter’s CEO Jack Dorsey said certain political adverts had been spreading misleading information, which presented “challenges to civic discourse.”
 He added that “we believe political message reach should be earned, not bought.”
 Alongside the banning of political adverts, a Washington Post report revealed that in the first quarter of 2018, Twitter had removed up to 70 million fake and suspicious accounts.

 Although social media sites are now attempting to curtail disinformation and automated bots, this hasn’t always been a priority.
 Juan Guzman, a researcher at University College London (UCL), said Twitter had neglected tackling automatic tweet generators for years.
 “Until recently, Twitter did not think bots were a problem on its platform and did not lead a strong bot-detection effort,” he told the BBC.
-“It was only after and the 2016 election, where these bots became a liability and Twitter, as well as Facebook, began taking them seriously.”
+“It was only after Brexit and the 2016 election, where these bots became a liability and Twitter, as well as Facebook, began taking them seriously.”